williamapardis/SOLARIS/README.md

 The 7 pumps on SOLARIS are driven by motors and controled with [All Motion](https://www.allmotion.com/) [EZ10EN stepper motor driver](https://www.allmotion.com/ez10en).
 The 7 motor controllers share a parallel RS485 serial bus and are comunicated with a serial port on the 23-0001 controller through a [RS323 to RS485 converter](https://www.allmotion.com/rs485-ne).
 #### Temperature Controller
 The SOTs temperature control uses a Wavelength Electronics [RHM5K-CH termprature controller](https://www.teamwavelength.com/product/rhm5k-ch-5-a-unipolar-chassis-mt-temp-controller/) in combination with a resistive heater and thermistor.
+*Tabspace* In order to maintain temperature stability we decided to remove the the integration capacitor.

 #### Cables
 [tubing](https://www.mcmaster.com/5549K55/) used with [MCPBOF](https://www.macartney.com/what-we-offer/systems-and-products/connectors/subconn/subconn-micro-circular-series/subconn-micro-circular-2-3-4-5-6-and-8-contacts-and-g2-2-3-and-4-contacts/)